telekom/3gpp-meeting-tools/3GPP Tools/README.md

 1. **The UI Layer (`modules/*/ui/`):** Contains only dumb Qt Widgets and standard `QAbstractTableModel` proxies.
 It never blocks the main thread.
 2. **The Core Layer (`modules/*/core/`):** Contains the heavy lifting.
 All database transactions (`sqlite3`), FTP network scraping (`requests`), COM object automation (`win32com` & `pythoncom`), and XML manipulation (`python-docx`) are isolated here.
 3. **The Threading Bridge:** Every Core module inherits from `QThread`.
 The UI sends data to the Thread, and the Thread emits `pyqtSignals` back to the UI to update progress bars or logs.
+4. **Unified Global Logging:** A custom `GuiLogHandler` intercepts native Python `logging` events from any background thread and safely emits them as Qt signals to the unified Console Panel, ensuring the terminal and the GUI are always perfectly synchronized.
-4. **The Singleton Managers:** The Network Configuration (proxies), Word Configuration (Sensitivity Labels), and Comparison Cart states are managed by robust Singletons and dynamic JSON config loaders to ensure cross-tab synchronization.
+5. **The Singleton Managers:** The Network Configuration (proxies), Word Configuration (Sensitivity Labels), Global Network State, and Comparison Cart states are managed by robust thread-safe Singletons and dynamic JSON config loaders to ensure cross-tab synchronization.

 ---